New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - The Patriots and their opponents have scored an average of 45.1 points per game in 2020, 1.6 more than Sunday's total.

-- The 43.5-point over/under for this game is 6.6 points below the 50.1 points per game average total in Titans games this season.
+- The 50.1 PPG average total in Titans games this season is 6.6 points more than this game's over/under.

 Patriots stats and trends

-- The Patriots have been favored by 7 points or more two times this season and covered the spread in one of them.
+- The Patriots have covered the spread once this season when favored by 7 points or more (in two chances).

-- New England's games this year have gone over the point total five times in 11 opportunities (45.5%).
+- New England's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).

-- New England is 6-2 against the spread and 7-1 overall in games when it scores more than 23.1 points.
+- When New England puts up more than 23.1 points, it is 6-2 against the spread and 7-1 overall.

-- When New England totals over 350.5 yards, the team is 3-2 against the spread and 4-1 overall.
+- New England is 3-2 against the spread and 4-1 overall when the team totals more than 350.5 yards.

-- The Patriots have turned the ball over one more time (15 total) than the Titans have forced a turnover (14) this season.
+- The Patriots have turned the ball over 15 times this season, one more turnover than the Titans have forced (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Titans.